-Denali National Park and Preserve is Alaska's most visited attraction for many reasons: the most accessible of Alaska's national parks and one of only three connected to the state's highway system, the 6-million-acre wilderness offers views of mountains so big they seem like a wall on the horizon; endless wildlife, from cinnamon-color Toklat grizzlies to herds of caribou, to moose with antlers the size of coffee tables; glaciers with forests growing on them; autumn tundra the color of a kid's breakfast cereal.
+Denali National Park and Preserve is Alaska's most visited attraction for many reasons.
+The most accessible of Alaska's national parks and one of only three connected to the state's highway system, the 6-million-acre wilderness offers spectacular mountain views, a variety of wildlife, striking vegetation, and unforgettable landscapes.

 Denali National Park lies 120 miles south of Fairbanks and 240 miles north of Anchorage on the George Parks Highway.
 The keystone of the park is Mt.
 Denali itself.
 The mountain was named Mt.
 McKinley from 1917 to 2015, but President Obama changed the name of this peak back to Denali, an Athabascan name meaning "the High One."
 It is often referred to by Alaskans simply as "the Mountain."
 The peak measures in at 20,310 feet, the highest point on the continent.
 Denali is also the tallest mountain in the world—yes, Mt.
 Everest is higher, but it sits on the Tibetan plateau, as if it was standing on a chair to rise above Denali, which starts barely above sea level.

 Denali is part of the Alaska Range, harsh, rigid 600-mile backbone of snow, ice, and rock that cuts sharply through the center of the park.
 The 92-mile park road runs parallel to the north side of the range, winding along its foothills.
 Mt.
 Hunter (14,573 feet) and Mt.
 Foraker (17,400 feet) stand sentinel to the south of Denali with glaciers flowing across the entire range.